 - One dessert bowl of salad.

-You may be advised by your doctor to take extra fibre supplements if you have constipation or other bowel problems such as irritable bowel syndrome.
-Several are available.
-You can buy them at pharmacies or health food shops:
+You may be advised by your doctor or healthcare professional to take extra fibre supplements if you have constipation or other bowel problems such as irritable bowel syndrome.
+Several fibre supplements are available.
+You can buy fibre supplements at pharmacies or health food shops:

 - Unprocessed bran is a cheap fibre supplement.
 You can sprinkle bran on breakfast cereals, or mix it with fruit juices, milk, stews, soups, crumbles, pastries, scones, etc. However, bran may not be suitable for you (see below).

-Most people can increase their fibre intake without having any problems.
-However, if fibre intake is suddenly increased, this can cause symptoms of wind and bloating.
+Most people can eat more fibre without having any problems.
+However, if fibre intake is suddenly increased, this can cause wind and bloating.
 If you experience these symptoms then introduce high-fibre foods gradually to allow the gut to become used to the extra fibre.
 Introduce one new food over a two- to three-day period.
 For example, have porridge for breakfast on the first day; then add beans or extra vegetables to a casserole two days later; then maybe have an extra piece of fruit two to three days later.
 Your gut will gradually become used to the higher fibre intake and the symptoms should settle down.